 So you’ve discovered your most loved posts, and you’ve scheduled an appointment for them to get a makeover in your editorial calendar.
 When the calendar day shows up, and you’re ready to give your blockbuster a facelift, tackle these areas:

-URL: Hopefully you future-proof your posts and don’t use any numbers or years in your URLs, but if you do, now is the time to update your URL and use a permanent redirect plugin on the old one.
+URL: Hopefully you future-proof your posts and don’t use any numbers or years in your URLs, but if you do, you have the option to update your URL and use a permanent redirect plugin on the old one.
+We try to avoid changing URLs unless totally necessary, though.

 Footer: We always add “This article was originally published in XXXX (year) and is frequently updated” to the bottom of our recycled blockbuster posts.
 Note: don’t use the full date, just the year, because Google tends to pick it up as the publish date by accident, which basically defeats the purpose of everything we’re trying to do here.